josefsbreakfast/Polaris-Protocol/🌕_5_Long_Strategies/✏️_WAAAA/🖋️_guard_the_letters.md

 ---

-> “It would have been easier for me to send it you a photocopy of the half-page Introduction.“
+> “It would have been easier for me to send you a photocopy of the half-page Introduction.“
 >
 > *This correspondence is quoted as private historical correspondence rather than as part of the writer’s published authorial corpus.
 Any subsisting rights remain with the relevant estate or rightsholder.
 Its inclusion here should not be understood as treating private or unpublished correspondence as ownerless material or as an extension of the writer’s published works.*